 Q2.
 What amount of a change in a child’s DECA-P2 results should our program expect?

 Q3.
-Can I do a pretest-posttest comparison to examine changes in a child’s social-emotional competence across Devereux assessments (e.g., a pretest DECA-P2 and a posttest DESSA)?
+Can I do a pretest-posttest comparison to examine changes in a child’s social-emotional competence across Devereux assessments (e.g., a pretest DECA-T and a posttest DECA-P2)?

 Q4.
 How can the DECA-P2 be used to measure outcomes for individual children, groups of children, and program evaluation and quality improvement purposes?